hms-networks/hottest/README.md

   always absolute to one of the chunk include directories on the generator script.
-It allows including the same chunk once and only once, so multiple chunks can include the same chunk without fear of code duplication or include recursion, the chunk will be pasted only on the first occurence.
+It allows including the same chunk once and only once, so multiple chunks can include the same chunk without fear of code duplication or include recursion, the chunk will be pasted only on the first occurrence.

 - "#|parameter-default-override <variable value>": Overrides the default value of a job parameter.
-The variable name is just unquoted text that matchs the same naming rules than the C language variables.
+The variable name is just unquoted text that matches the same naming rules than the C language variables.
 The value can contain spaces or some enclosing quotes (useful if the variable starts with space).
-The directive can overide many times the same parameter, in that case it will be overriden to the last value found on the script iteration.
+The directive can override many times the same parameter, in that case it will be overridden to the last value found on the script iteration.

 The syntax is short, but this alone doesn't give us enough to implement tests.
 We need some type of test API/framework.
-So the objective of the chunks is to allow implementing some standard functions that an intenal framework will run.
+So the objective of the chunks is to allow implementing some standard functions that an internal framework will run.

 Test API overview
 -----------------